kflili/Hotspot/README.md

-#### UNTUK BYPASS HOTSPOT KAT LAPTOP UNTUK GUNA DATA SELAIN DARI HOTSPOT DI HANDPHONE
+#### TO BYPASS HOTSPOTS KAT LAPTOP TO USE DATA OTHER THAN HOTSPOTS ON MOBILE PHONES

-1. buka hotspot di phone
+1. open hotspot on phone
-2. di laptop/pc, connect kepada hotspot
+2. on laptop/pc, connect to hotspot
-3. di laptop, buka cmd, run as administrator
+3. on the laptop, open cmd, run as administrator
-4. type "netsh int ipv4 set glob defaultcurhoplimit=65" di cmd tu
+4. type "netsh int ipv4 set glob defaultcurhoplimit=65" in cmd tu
-5. tekan enter dan akan keluar ok
+5. press enter and it will exit ok
-6. dah bypass
+6. doen bypass

 -------------------------------------------------------------------------